 This is why we love ToyFight.
-They stand out because their own characters are literally leaping from their About page.
+They stand out because their own characters are leaping from their About page.
 From the toys that represent themselves to the doses of humour dotted throughout, you can tell these people don't take themselves seriously.
 And it's appealing.
 They've ditched the usual "template" About page and have made something unique.

-What's special about you?
+What's unique about you?
 What makes you different?
 How can your About page reveal more of your personality?
 You don't have to go crazy.
 A few dashes here and there is all it takes.

 7. Don't forget to add a call to action